A crime has been committed, usually a murder. In the subsequent investigation, Bob

 - In Slam Dunk, Fallen Hero Mitsui goes to the basketball gym with a gangster group from outside Shohoku to wreck it, but has a Heel-Face Turn instead and decides to return to the team.
-Since his intentions are sincere, Sakuragi's gang and some of Mitsui's gangster friends tell the teachers that Mitsui had always wanted to return to the team so they beat him and the team members up to discourage him.
+Since his intentions are sincere, Sakuragi's gang and some of Mitsui's gangster friends tell the teachers that Mitsui had always wanted to come back to the team, so they beat him and the team members up to discourage him.

 - Ohta does this for Cobalt in Sailor Nothing.
 After all, while they have proof that Ohta did the act, they have no proof that he was doing it under someone else's orders.

 - Played for comic effect at the climax of the 1996 movie Mrs. Winterbourne: the two main characters, both innocent of the murder that's been committed but thinking each other guilty, try to take the heat for each other.
 And then the two main supporting characters, despite having little or no idea what's going on, try just as insistently to take the heat themselves.
 It turns out the police already have the (completely unrepentant) real murderer in custody, — a bit character just barely glimpsed earlier in the movie — and weren't looking for suspects at all.